tfry-git/ClosedPlayer/README.md

 - The first RFID tag scanned by the reader will become the "master tag".
 This one will not start any track, but will enable the WIFI interface while present (by default: AP mode, SSID "ClosedPlayer", PASS "123456789").
 Note that some boards may brown out when starting WIFI while powered from USB.
 Should you have trouble getting WIFI to work, first thing to try will be running from a dedicated power supply (strong USB chargers or powerbanks are the easiest option).
 - The next RIFD tags scanned will become associated with folders containing MP3 files, automatically, one by one.
 - Association between RFID tags and files are stored in a file "tags.txt" in the root folder of the SD card.
 If auto-association does not produce the desired results, you can simply edit this in a text editor.
+- Buttons to skip / seek forward backward
+- To upload new tracks to a closed ClosedPlayer, scan the "master tag", connect to the ClosedPlayer AP (see above), and navigate to http://192.168.4.1 .
+Upload tracks (usually one directory).
+Remove WIFI tag, and scan a new unassigned tag to associate it with the newly uploaded directory.

 ### SD-card file layout

 - Copy your MP3 files onto the SD-card, organized in directories.
   - E.g. one directory per album / play.
   - Directories can be nested, arbitrarily, but each directory should usually contain only *either* MP3 files *or* subdirectories
 - If the auto-association of key to folders is not correct, you can edit "tags.txt", manually.
-- Uploading via the network is not yet implemented.
-Write to the SD card, directly.
+You can also associate a tag with several directories, or arbitrary files.

 ## Background ##